Samsung Electronics' Texas chip production returns to near-normal levels

 "Smartphone makers have chip stockpiles, but because vendors' inventories of smartphone sets are currently low, smartphone production may see some impact from the plant's shutdown in the second half of this year."

-Analysts have estimated losses from the disruption at the plant at around 300-400 billion won (US$265 million-353 million), which they expected Samsung to mostly reflect in its January-March quarter earnings, to be announced in April.
+Analysts have estimated losses from the disruption at the plant at about KRW$300 billion to KRW$400 billion (US$265 million to US$353 million), which they expected Samsung to mostly reflect in its January-March quarter earnings, to be announced in April.

 Earlier this month, NXP Semiconductors NV said it expected an impact of about US$100 million of revenue from its Texas production shutdown.